Skip to main content

 Accepting Chat Messages

-Chat completion predictors should accept a list of input messages with type list[muna.beta.openai.Message]:
+Chat completion functions should accept a list of input messages with type list[muna.beta.openai.Message]:

 llm.py